Mushymato/HaveMoreKids/author-guide.md

 You can have child birth happen in non-standard ways by doing these two things:
 1. Set `SpouseWantsChildren` on your Spouse NPC's `Data/Characters` to `"FALSE"`, to block the vanilla nightly pregnancy question event.
 2. Use trigger action `mushymato.HaveMoreKids_SetChildBirth` to queue a birth event.
+Trigger actions can be called from a variety of places, please [refer to the wiki page](https://stardewvalleywiki.com/Modding:Trigger_actions).

-### Trigger Action mushymato.HaveMoreKids_SetChildBirth \<daysUntilBirth\> [childId] [spouse]
+### Trigger Action mushymato.HaveMoreKids_SetChildBirth \<daysUntilBirth\> [childId] [spouse] [message]

 - `daysUntilBirth`: Required argument, number of days until child birth happens.
 Setting 0 here means it happens tonight.
 - `childId`: Optional specific unique child, ignored if the child does not exist or had already been taken.
+Use `Any` to skip this argument.
 - `spouse`: Optional specific spouse, only do the action if the spouse matches.

-Having a child this way skips the max child count checks entirely, but it does check that all existing child is age 3 and up.
+Use `Any` to skip this argument.
+- `message`: Optional HUD message that appear when child birth is successfully set.
+Can use translation key or LocalizedText.

+This trigger action causes guarenteed child birth event to occur this night, or a night in the future, as long as normal can have kids rules pass (NPC.canGetPregnant).

-This trigger action does not require unique child, though of course the childId argument does nothing in that case.
+A unique child is not required to use this trigger, though of course the `childId` argument does nothing in that case.

+## Console Commands

+### hmk-set_ages \<age\>

+Set the age of all children in the house, in a way that will actually stick.
+Need to sleep before their sprites/behaviors update.